Flash Flood Watch: More showers, storms could bring heavy rain at times

-WASHINGTON -- After a Saturday with record rains and flooding, we're looking at more showers and storms for Sunday.
-A Flash Flood Watch is in effect until Midnight.
+WASHINGTON -- A Flash Flood Watch is in effect until Monday morning.

-Although we are not expecting widespread rain, scattered showers and storms will track through the area into the evening.
-These showers and storms could contain locally heavy rain.
-This could lead to flooding of creeks, streams, and roadways that were inundated with heavy rain on Saturday.
-The National Weather Service has issued a Flash Flood Watch for the DC metro area and points east until 12 AM Monday.
+Showers and storms Monday may contain locally heavy rain.
+This could lead to flooding of creeks, streams, and roadways that were inundated with heavy rain over the weekend.
+The National Weather Service has issued a Flash Flood Watch for the DC metro area and points east until 5 AM Monday.

-The weather pattern the next week will be humid and unsettled with a chance of showers and t-storms each day.
+The weather pattern the next week will be humid and unsettled with a chance of showers and t-storms each day th rough Wednesday with lesser chances Thursday and Friday.
 These will mostly be afternoon showers and t-storms and they stick with us until the end of next week, so we'll continue to monitor potential additional flood threats.
-It does look like the copverage of storms will be less starting Thursday.

 MONDAY: YELLOW WEATHER ALERT